Ned Cronin

-Personal life
+Early life

 He was the son of John and Johanna Cronin.
 One of his children, Noel died in 1930 aged 10 months.

-Biography
+Career

 Cronin fought in the Irish War of Independence.
 He supported the Anglo-Irish Treaty and joined the National Army of the Free State, he was made a Commandant.
 During the Civil War Cronin and 47 others in the National Army were forced to surrender to the Anti-Treaty IRA.
 He remained a part of the National Army after the wars, until 1933.